IBM/docker101/lab3.md

 It is possible to have an even number of manager nodes, but it adds no value in terms of the number of node failures.
 For example, 4 manager nodes would only tolerate 1 node failure, which is the same tolerance as a 3 manager node cluster.
 The more manager nodes you have, the harder it is to achieve a consensus on the state of a cluster.

-Worker nodes, on the other hand, can scale up into the 1000's of nodes.
+While you typically want to limit the number of manager nodes to no more than 7, you can scale the number of worker nodes much higher than that.
+Worker nodes can scale up into the 1000's of nodes.
 Worker nodes communicate using the gossip protocol, which is optimized to be highly performant under large traffic and a large number of nodes.

+If you are using http://play-with-docker.com, you can easily deploy multiple manager node clusters using the built in templates.
+Click the templates icon in the upper left to see what templates are available.

 # Summary